education.vic.gov.au

 Policy

-This policy outlines the requirements and available services relating to communicating with parents and carers who require interpreting and translation assistance.
+This policy outlines the requirements and available services to Victorian government schools relating to communicating with parents and carers who require interpreting and translation assistance.

 Summary

-• Schools must use the department’s provider, the Victorian Interpreting and Translating Service LanguageLoop, to access funded interpreting and translation services.
+- Schools must use the department’s provider, All Graduates Interpreting and Translating (All Graduates), to access funded interpreting and translation services.

-• The department covers the cost of a range of interpreting and translation services, as detailed in this policy and the Guidance tab, noting that the costs for interpreting and translation services for full fee paying overseas student are not met by the department and are to be met by the school.
+- The department covers the cost of a range of interpreting and translation services, as detailed in this policy and the Guidance tab.

 Details